ffcg/ffcg-labs/src/azure/durable-functions-with-integrations-lab-dotnet/README.md

 ####  LAB SUBMISSION STEPS

-* When you are done with your serverless laboration, please commit your changes in your own repo and send PR to Serverless lab instructors Jonah, Jonas and Karl-Peter
+* When you are done with your serverless laboration, please commit your changes in your own repo and send PR to Serverless lab instructors Jonah, Jonas and Karl-Petter

 ####  QUESTIONS OR NEED HELP?